iterative/dvc.org/content/docs/start/index.md

 ## Initializing a project

-Inside your chosen directory, we will use our CWD as a <abbr>DVC project</abbr>.
+Inside your chosen directory, we will use our current working directory as a
-Let's initialize it by running `dvc init` inside a Git project:
+<abbr>DVC project</abbr>.
+Let's initialize it by running `dvc init` inside a Git
+project:

 ```cli
 $ dvc init